mahhov/bb-better-binding/readme.md

 ```

 The example above displays `hi there`.
 Modifying the field `flag` on object `source.obj` triggers the binding on `obj`, even though there are no direct bindings on `obj.flag`.

+## execution order of bindings

+0. attribute binding
+0. elem binding
+0. componentLink binding
+0. componentLink binding
+0. component binding
+0. for binding
+0. use binding
+0. as binding
+0. if binding
+0. value binding